EzJacob/Assembler/README.md

 The output will a file with a ".am" extension and a file with ".ob" extension.
 For example: ex1.am ex1.ob<br>
 The file with ".am" extension is a file simillar to the original input but if there were macros in the input file they will be parsed in the ".am" file.<br>
 The file with ".ob" extension contains the binary code of the assembly.<br>
-If in the input file there are entry or extern directives then there could be 2 more files as outputs with the extension of ".ent" and ".ext".
+If in the input file there are entry or extern directives then there could be 2 more files as outputs with the extension of ".ent" and ".ext".<br>
 For example: ex1.ent ex1.ext

 __________________________________________________________________________